 The attack was first noticed on November 11, 2019.
 The attackers issued a ransom demand which CKOG refused to pay.
 All encrypted files, including patient medical records, were successfully restored from backups.

-An external forensic investigator was hired to help out with the investigation and determine whether patient data had been accessed or duplicated by the hackers prior to the deployment of ransomware.
+An external forensic investigator was hired to help out with the investigation and determine whether patient data had been accessed or exfiltrated by the hackers prior to the deployment of ransomware.
 The investigation found no evidence to indicate the hackers accessed or stole patient data and no reports of data misuse have been received.

-The range of information that could potentially have been accessed incorporated names, addresses, email addresses, dates of birth, state-issued ID numbers, driver’s license numbers, health information related to treatment supplied by CKOG, Social Security numbers, and health insurance information.
+The range of information that could potentially have been accessed included names, addresses, email addresses, dates of birth, state-issued ID numbers, driver’s license numbers, health information related to treatment supplied by CKOG, Social Security numbers, and health insurance information.
 All affected patients have been notified by mail and offered identity theft protection services via ID Experts.

 CKOG is now examining its security platform and has started putting in place additional security protocols to bolster its security posture.